OFER: Occluded Face Expression Reconstruction: Limitations and Future work

 3D face reconstruction offers many valuable applications, but if not carefully regulated, it can lead to negative societal impacts, including privacy violations and misuse in surveillance, such as deepfakes or identity theft.
 To address these concerns, we ensured that the data we used was anonymized and that we utilized datasets that were ethically sourced.

-However, this introduces performance limitations sometimes due to the scarcity of such data.
-For effective model performance, it must learn from large amounts of high-quality data to aid in good generalization.
-Since we were able to obtain only a subset of available 3D supervision dataset, our method faces challenge in accurately reconstructing negative expressions.
+The generative capabilities of diffusion models with diverse inputs are attributed to the amount and variations in the training data~\cite{samuel2024OOD}.
+In our case, we had access to only a small subset of the available 3D supervision dataset for both IdGen and ExpGen, As a result, our generated expressions may lack certain expressive details.
 Therefore, a promising direction for future research is to integrate both 2D and 3D supervision to improve the performance of the method.

-When we refer to performance, we specifically measure it in terms of how closely the reconstructed model approximates the ground truth scan.
-Although our ranking network selects a sample that minimizes error compared to a randomly chosen one from the generated set, it does not guarantee the selection of the absolute best match, i.e., the sample with the lowest error and closest approximation to the ground truth.
+When we refer to performance, we specifically measure it in terms of how closely the reconstructed model approximates the ground-truth scan.
+Although our ranking network selects a sample that minimizes the error compared to a randomly chosen one from the generated set, it does not guarantee the selection of the absolute best match, i.e., the sample with the lowest error and closest approximation to the ground truth.
 From this observation we identify two potential research directions for constructing an ideal ranking network.
-The first is to refine the ranking architecture itself.
-A second promising approach involves integrating the ranking process directly within the diffusion process.
-Integrating ranking as a feedback mechanism within the diffusion process could improve the quality of the generated samples, resulting in improved overall performance.
+The first is to refine the ranking architecture itself by adopting a more suitable loss function.
+Softmax scoring is not ideal when presented with large number of sample sets since it dilutes the scores, making it challenging to identify the best among the higher-quality samples.
+Additionally a more sophisticated ranking mechanism~\cite{Brito2014PointVsListRank} can complement to the selection of quality samples.
+A second promising approach involves integrating the ranking process as a feedback mechanism during training of the diffusion model.
+Rather than using a stand-alone model, this integration could improve the quality of the generated samples, resulting in improved overall performance.